-I never wrote about my first trip in spring 2016, but I had an enjoyable experience and had wanted to go back ever since.
+I never wrote about my first trip in spring 2016, but it was an enjoyable experience, and I'd wanted to go back ever since.

 This was also the year I stopped dithering and embraced being a Ferrari fan when it comes to F1 racing.

 - The 5 Best Alberta Road Trips

 - Backpacking in Canada: 7 Destinations Worth the Trip